hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.undeploy.md

 ---

-The `composer network undeploy` utility is used to undeploy a business network from a Hyperledger Fabric runtime.
+The `composer network undeploy` command **permanently disables a business network**.
+Once a business network has been undeployed, it cannot be redeployed.

 ```
 composer network undeploy -a <business-network-archive> -i <enrollment-id> -s <enrollment-secret>
 ```

-Note that after undeploy the business network definition can no longer be used, however the docker container associated with the business network definition is still running.
+Note that **after undeploy the business network definition can no longer be used**, however the docker container associated with the business network definition is still running.
 The docker container for the business network definition must be explicitly stopped and removed if no longer needed.